 Below we overview each of these categories and help to pinpoint where your application may have failed the first time around.
 We also show you how to apply successfully for High Risk Credit Card Processing.

 Banks and card processing companies that understand and accept the additional risks associated with certain business types offer special high risk card processing facilities.

 This compares with regular providers who deal only with what they consider to be low risk businesses.
-These providers will not accept applications from a high risk business.
+These providers will not accept applications from a high risk credit card processing business.